TomPace101/nanopore_diffusion/notes.md

 The issue is only going to get worse if we don't do this.
 So, eventually, you will do this.

+How about this?
+The base name is everything up to the first underscore.
+No, just use the base name of the yaml file.

 _TODO_ a way to clean up meshes and solutions that are no longer desired This would be a lot easier if you use the hash as a base folder.